-Shri Kanubhai S. Patel, Chairman and Managing Director of the Company is liable to retire by rotation at this 54th AGM, pursuant to section 152 and other applicable provisions, if any, of the Companies Act, 2013, read with Companies (Appointment and Qualification of Directors) Rule, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force) and being eligible, has offered himself for re-appointment.
-Appropriate resolution for his reappointment is being placed for the approval of shareholders of the Company at this AGM.
+Smt.
+Taral K. Patel, None Executive Director of the Company is liable to retire by rotation at this 55th AGM, pursuant to section 152 and other applicable provisions, if any, of the Companies Act, 2013, read with Companies (Appointment and Qualification of Directors) Rule, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force) and being eligible, has offered herself for re-appointment.
+Appropriate resolution for her reappointment is being placed for the approval of shareholders of the Company at this AGM.